profjohnharney/historybots/docs/shopping_list.md

 Finally, although you do not need tools for this project, you should give some thought to what a simple tool set would look like.
 You cannot go wrong with a pair of needle-nosed pliers and some electrical tape.
 Check out [this kit on Sparkfun](https://www.sparkfun.com/products/14681) for more ideas.

+Please note that prices and availability of supplies may fluctuate.
+I have included prices here to be as transparent as I can about what you need to get this project up and running.
+If you want to start with a "no hardware" option such as the Caesar Bot, you just need the first three or four items on this list.

 ## List with prices